ghimani614/COMP6461-HTTPClient-UDP/README.md

 ## Execution
-1. Run MultiplexServer.java
+1. Open terminal, use "cd" to navigate inside the router source folder that contains router.go
+2. Enter "./router --port=3000 --drop-rate=0.5 --max-delay=10ms --seed=1" to run the router
+3. Run UDPServer.java in udp package
-2. Run ServerCommand.java, and enter one of the server commands from the example below to run the server
+4. Run ServerCommand.java in httpc package, and enter one of the server commands from the example below to run the server
-3. Run httpc.java, enter the port number that matches the server
+5. Run UDPClient.java in udp package, enter the port number that matches the server
-4. Try any client commands from the example below to see the result
+6. Try any client commands from the example below to see the result

-To reproduce Optional Task(Bonus Marks) of Multi-Requests Support, follow step 1 and 2 above, after that selectively run ReaderClient1, ReaderClient2, WriterClient1 or WriterClient2 depending on the situation you want to reproduce.

-1. Two clients are writing to the same file: Run WriterClient1 and WriterClient2
-2. One client is reading, while another is writing to the same file: Run ReaderClient1 or ReaderClient2 and WriterClient1 or WriterClient2<br />
-3. Two clients are reading the same file: Run ReaderClient1 and ReaderClient2

 ## Implementation
 Rules: